-http://support.gemstone.com
+http://gemtalksystems.com/techsupport

-GemStone's Technical Support website provides a variety of resources to help you use GemStone products:
+GemTalk's Technical Support website provides a variety of resources to help you use GemStone products:

-- Documentation for released versions of all GemStone products, in PDF form. - Downloads and Patches, including past and current versions of GemBuilder for Smalltalk. - Bugnotes, identifying performance issues or error conditions you should be aware of. - TechTips, providing information and instructions that are not otherwise included in the documentation. - Compatibility matrices, listing supported platforms for GemStone product versions.
+• Documentation for released versions of all GemTalk products, in PDF form.

+- Product downloads, including past and current versions of GemTalk software. - Bugnotes, identifying performance issues or error conditions that you may encounter when using a GemTalk product. - TechTips, providing information and instructions that are not in the documentation. - Compatibility matrices, listing supported platforms for GemTalk product versions.